-4.6.2 School leave
+4.6.3 School leave

 If students know that they will be absent for an assessment task due to personal or school commitments, they must give notice of their leave to the Senior Executive and Head Teacher Faculty as soon as possible.
-The task should be completed or submitted prior to the due date.
-At the discretion of Senior Executive and the Head Teacher Faculty, alternative due dates and tasks may be negotiated.
-If the assessment is an in-class examination style task, a different task or estimate will be provided to the absent student.
-This decision is made by the Head Teacher Faculty in consultation with the Senior Executive.
+Where possible, the task should be completed or submitted prior to the due date.

+In the event of the task not being able to be completed prior to the due date, the student must consult the Senior Executive (Years 10-12).